Best 5 neuroplasticity books and resources

 The Brain That Changes Itself by Norman Doidge

 Norman Doidge is credited with helping neuroplasticity cross into the mainstream thanks to his popular book, The Brain That Changes Itself.
 Using case studies and incredible examples (such as the woman with half a brain who rewired it to work on par with a whole one), the book shows how neuroplasticity affects our lives.
-When you’re done with that, Doidge’s second book, The Brain That Heals Itself, looks further into the theory that people can rewire their brains to manage medical diagnoses, from recovery from strokes through to reducing the risk of dementia.
+When you’re done with that, Doidge’s second book, The Brain That Heals Itself, looks further into the theory about the fact that people can rewire their brains to manage medical diagnoses, from recovery from strokes through to reducing the risk of dementia.

 Best podcast on neuroplasticity:

-Working In with Heights
+Braincare Podcast with Heights

 Best neuroplasticity book for delving deeper: